rcsoccersim/rcsoccersim.github.io/docs/server-manual/soccerserver/action-models-change-focus-model.md

 of observed objects increasing as the distance between the focus point and the object increases.

-% The initial position of the focus point is the player's position,
-% and if a player does not change the focus point position, the
-% server visual noise model behaves as in server v.17.

 The initial position of the focus point is the player's position.
 Players can change the position of the focus point by sending a **change_focus** command.